AlexZadel/capstone/technical_report.md

 ---

-## Background (IN PROGRESS)

-<p> Before jumping in to the technical portion of this report, it is worth reviewing some background on political modeling to give context for what data and features were chosen for modeling.</p>

-<p>When most of us think about using data to predict elections, we often think of polling data from campaigns or news outlets that use a phone sample to estimate the voting behavior of an entire state or district. </p>

-<p>  </p>

----

 ## Data
 <p> With that understanding of political modeling under our belts, we can now examine the technical details of this project.
 As always, that process begins with data.
 All data citations and a complete data dictionary can be found in this [data dictionary.](https://github.com/AlexZadel/dsi_capstone/blob/master/data_dictionary.md)  All data scraping and most data cleaning was done in Python, though Microsoft Excel was used for certain format changes due to relative ease.</p>